Plant-Based Diet: Separating Fact from Fiction!

 Countless studies have underscored the positive impact of plant-based diets on heart health.
 A regimen rich in plants has been associated with lower risk factors for heart disease, such as lower blood pressure, decreased cholesterol levels, and reduced incidence of type 2 diabetes.

 But what’s the driving force behind these health benefits?
 Nutrient-dense foods like leafy greens, berries, seeds, and whole grains are packed with vitamins, minerals, and antioxidants that can support cardiac health.
-Fiber, found exclusively in plant foods, plays a particularly crucial role, helping to lower cholesterol and stabilize blood sugar levels.

 Decades of research have also pointed to a direct correlation between consuming red meat and an increased risk of heart disease.
 The saturated fats and cholesterol in meat products can clog arteries and increase the risk of heart attacks and strokes.